-The Group is exposed to interest rate risk on floating rate deposits, bank overdrafts and loans.
+The Group is exposed to interest rate risk on floating rate deposits and bank overdrafts.

 On 1 January 2021 the FCA's Interest Rate Benchmark Reform - Phase II came into effect.
-The Group does not have any IBOR-based funding, nor any fixed-rate funding that is hedged using IBOR based derivatives.
-Furthermore, the Group does not use IBOR in constructing any discount rates used in the calculation of provisions or impairment calculations.
+The Group does not have any funding that incorporates a benchmarked interest rate, nor any fixed-rate funding that is hedged using a derivative of a benchmarked interest rate.
+Furthermore, the Group does not use a benchmarked interest rate in constructing any discount rates used in the calculation of provisions or impairment calculations.
 It is therefore unaffected by this amendment.